Talking to your doctor with the Navigator Tool

 Chronic pain impacts more than just the body.
 We know that for people living with pain, raising concerns about wider aspects of health in appointments with their health-care professional is not always easy and their concerns and worries do not always feel relevant.
 Doctors can also find it difficult to introduce wider issues around pain during routine appointments.
 Our research shows how exploring wider aspects of pain can benefit people’s ability to self-manage their pain.

 Material for healthcare professionals to make consultations more holistic and encourage self-management is already widely used (for example Realistic Medicine, Year of Care and House of Care) and Pain Concern has now developed a paper-based tool for patients to prepare themselves to bring up their concerns and worrries in appointments.
 Designed to help patients navigate their concerns and bring the most important questions up in primary care appointments, The Navigator Tool was trialled 2017-2018 with healthcare professionals and their chronic pain patients.
-You can read a summary of the report here, the full report can be found here, and the full report can be found on Pain Concern’s research page, along with the full version of the Navigator Tool.
+To access the full Navigator Tool, please send a request to email@example.com.
+You can read a summary of the report here, the full report can be found here.

 You may find it useful to listen to our Airing Pain episode about The Navigator Tool study here, and read this Q&A with researcher Renée Blomkvist.
 A series of videos explaining the tool, featuring healthcare professionals and patients who have used it as well as experts in the field of pain management, will be posted here during self-management week (1st-7th October).